Ickworth past, present, and future

 You can trace Ickworth’s origins back to the Domesday book when it was merely one of hundreds of assets belonging to the Abbey of Bury St Edmunds.
 Its association with the Hervey family began three centuries later in 1432, when Thomas Hervey acquired the land by marriage.
 Through success and scandal, Ickworth was the family’s home for the next 500 years.
 Thomas’ descendants set about transforming the ancient deer-park into an aristocratic paradise.

-The modest medieval hall became a turreted Tudor mansion.
-In 1701 the 1st Earl demolished the mansion and developed plans for an even grander abode.
+He took the decision to demolish the old house and build a new one, apparently consulting Vanbrugh, the architect of Blenheim Palace.
+Unfortunately, he never got to build his new house and instead a smaller house elsewhere on the estate was converted and enlarged.
 He also renovated the church, where all Ickworth’s owners have been laid to rest.
 Residents of the tiny hamlet of Ickworth were rehoused in neighbouring Horringer, and their former dwellings demolished to make way for pasture.
 The next generation of Herveys made even more of an impact on the landscape.

 Aptly, construction began on the Earl-Bishop’s ‘stupendous monument of folly’, the Rotunda you see today, in the middle of the reign of infamous ‘Mad’ King George III.
 Society held its breath as the building began to take shape.
 Nothing like it had ever been seen in this country before and even now it’s unique.
 Irish architects, the Sandy’s brothers brought Italian designs to life, but their illustrious client never saw his dream become reality.
 The House took 47 years to complete.
 In 1829, the family moved into the East Wing of their (nearly finished) palatial new home.
 Surrounded by beauty, both inside and outside, the Herveys enjoyed Ickworth until well into the 20th century.